Threat Trackers - New and Noteworthy

 Most tracker pages include trending numbers that are updated periodically, widgets to help you understand which issues are the biggest or have grown the most, and a quick link in the Actions column that takes you to Explorer, where you can view more detailed information.

-Trackers are just a few of the many great features you get with Office 365 Advanced Threat Protection Plan 2.
-Threat Trackers include Noteworth trackers, Trending trackers, Tracked queries, and Saved queries.
+Trackers are just a few of the many great features you get with Microsoft Defender for Office 365 Plan 2.
+Threat Trackers include Noteworthy trackers, Trending trackers, Tracked queries, and Saved queries.

-To view and use your Threat Trackers for your organization, go to the Security & Compliance Center (https://protection.office.com) and choose Threat management > Threat tracker.
+To view and use your Threat Trackers for your organization, open the Microsoft 365 Defender portal at https://security.microsoft.com, and go to Email & collaboration > Threat tracker.
+To go directly to the Threat tracker page, use https://security.microsoft.com/threattrackerv2.

 To use Threat Trackers, you must be a global administrator, security administrator, or security reader.
-See Permissions in the Security & Compliance Center.
+See Permissions in the Microsoft 365 Defender portal.

 Noteworthy trackers are where you'll find big and smaller threats and risks that we think you should know about.
 Noteworthy trackers help you find whether these issues exist in your Microsoft 365 environment, plus link to articles (like this one) that give you more details on what is happening, and how they'll impact your organization's use of Office 365.
 Whether it's a big new threat (e.g. Wannacry, Petya) or an existing threat that might create some new challenges (like our other inaugural Noteworthy item - Nemucod), this is where you'll find important new items you and your security team should review and examine periodically.